basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 This week, you can work on the lab on your own.
 Usually, you will work on the lab in class and with your group.

 We embrace the concept of learning by doing.
-To truly master new programming and development skills, you have to spend the time to figure things out and to try different approaches and examples.
+To truly master new programming and development skills, you have to spend the time to figure things out and try different approaches and examples.
 However, you are not alone in this!
 INFOMVIS 2023-2024 staff is available for any questions that pop up along the way.
 We encourage you to pester them with questions, but at the same time, make sure that you come to the lab prepared and ready to code!

 ### Learning Objectives